 Inner planets are also known as terrestrial planets and outer planets are known as gas giants.
 Mercury is the closest and Neptune is the furthest planet.

 Inner Planets: –

 - Mercury: – Mercury is the smallest of the four terrestrial or Inner planets with a diameter of 4,878 km.
 This planet does not have any moons.
 Mercury has a thin atmosphere that contains oxygen, hydrogen, helium, sodium and potassium.

 - Venus: – This planet was once considered a twin planet to earth.
 But later scientists discovered that the surface of this planet has a lead-melting temperature of 480°C. Venus has no moons or rings.

 - Mars: – This planet shows signs of liquid water flowing on its surface in the past.
 Atmosphere of Mars contains nitrogen, argon and carbon dioxide.
 This planet has two moons, Phobos and Deimos.

 - Earth: – It is the largest of all the inner planets.
 The diameter of our planet is 12,756 km.
 It is the only planet with life.
 Our planet has one moon and does not have any rings.
 Earth has an atmosphere that contains nitrogen and oxygen.

 Outer Planets: –

 - Neptune: – This planet has six rings and 13 confirmed moons.
-Atmosphere of Neptune is made up of hydrogen, methane and helium.
-It is smallest of all the out planets.
+The atmosphere of Neptune is made up of hydrogen, methane and helium.
+It is smallest of all the outer planets.